- Robert Alsbrooks

 Also that month, MCW wraps up the summer by moving into a shared office space in midtown Manhattan.

-In August, Arusha, under the leadership of Prof. George Sideris, another group of Long Island University students visits the center to participate in a week of educational activities on the environment and challenges facing young people with the Perfect Youth Group (PYG), an independent youth organization that is borne out of the center.
+In August, Arusha, under the leadership of Prof. George Sideris, another group of Long Island University students visits the center to participate in a week of educational activities on the environment and challenges facing young people with the Perfect Youth Group (PYG), an independent youth organization that is born out of the center.

 In August, the fifth dental outreach group delivers treatment to over 400 patients in Songea.